Cut the Rope (video game): Development

 Creative director Semyon Voinov and director of development Denis Morozov of ZeptoLab are the creators of Cut the Rope.
 The inspiration for Cut the Rope was during the development of their debut game, Parachute Ninja.
 Parachute Ninja was originally going to use a rope mechanic that the ninja would use to swing.
 ZeptoLab became unsatisfied with the controls of the rope and swapped it with a parachute mechanic.
 ZeptoLab eventually fine-tuned the rope physics to use in their next project, which would become Cut the Rope.
 The game started as a basic concept of delivering an object from point A to point B. When they had the idea of delivering candy to a little green monster, they found the idea both absurd and adorable, and they developed the game with this idea in mind.
 Much of Om Nom's features were designed after a two-year-old baby to make him cute, and ZeptoLab worked on his animations and sounds to give him charm.

 Release

 ZeptoLab chose Chillingo as the publisher, different from the publisher of Parachute Ninja, Freeverse.
 ZeptoLab chose Chillingo over Freeverse because they felt Chillingo's player base would be a "good fit" for Cut the Ropes target audience.
 Cut the Rope premiered on October 4, 2010, for iOS.
 This was followed by a free version with fewer levels for each device, called Cut the Rope Free and Cut the Rope HD Free respectively.

 The Android version was released in June 2011.
 The DSiWare version was released September 22, 2011, for Europe and November for North America on Nintendo DS (DSi), and August 22, 2013, for Nintendo 3DS users.

 In January 2012, a limited version of the game was published as a browser game for HTML5 browsers.
+The Series 60 version of the game was released in March 2012 in Nokia's Ovi Store, initially only being available on ^3 and Anna, but it was then later available on Belle.
 The BlackBerry version of Cut the Rope was released to BlackBerry World following the announcement of BlackBerry 10 in January 2013.